Home

 Rebecca "Becky" (Birch) McElfish Miller was born on Sept.
 5, 1883, in West Finley, Washington County, PA, the daughter of Samuel and Susan (Miner) Birch

-In 1900, when the census was taken, 16-year-old Becky and her parents made their home in rural Morris Township, Washington County.
-Living next door was the family of Sylvester and Jane (Moore) McElfish, whose 33-year-old son John Averil McElfish (1867- ? ) was widowed and living under their roof as a day laborer.
+In 1900, when the census was taken, 16-year-old Becky and her parents made their home in Prosperity in rural Morris Township, Washington County.
+Living next door was the family of Sylvester and Jane (Moore) McElfish, whose 33-year-old son John Averil McElfish (May 31, 1867-1937) was widowed and living under their roof as a day laborer.

-Three years later, in about 1903, Becky and John were married.
 John's father was an immigrant from Scotland, arriving in the United States in 1835, and the mother was from Ohio.

+Three years later, in February 1903, Becky and John eloped to Cumberland, MD to be married.
 The wedding took place when John was age 38, and she was age 20.
+The Connellsville (PA) Daily Courier published news of the marriage.

-They had one daughter, Madalyn McElfish.
+They couple went on to produce one daughter, Madalyn Hall.

 John's occupation in 1910 was as a wagon maker.
 The federal census of 1920 shows the family living on Jefferson Street in Washington, where the 49-year-old John was employed in "decorating - inside."
 By 1930, the census shows his occupation as house carpenter.
 That year, the McElfishes resided on Seminole Avenue in Washington, Washington County.
+His final occupation was as a painting contractor.

 Cleveland's public square in the early 1900s.

-While in Cleveland, she met and married Robert Miller.
+While in Cleveland, she met and married Robert Miller ( ? - ? ).
 She was named in the 1949 Washington Reporter obituary of her brother Andrew Jackson Birch, and at the time she was living in Cleveland.

-Copyright © 2001, 2008 Mark A. Miner
+Copyright © 2001, 2008, 2023 Mark A. Miner